 The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance: protection during composite manufacturing (OE.Process-Sec-IC), usage of hardware platform (OE.Plat-Appl) and treatment of user data (OE.Resp-Appl).
+The following topics are of relevance:

+Protection during composite manufacturing (OE.Process-Sec-IC) [Phase 5-6, optional Phase 4], usage of hardware platform (OE.Plat-Appl) and treatment of user data (OE.Resp-Appl) [both Phase 1].
 Details can be found in the Security Target [6] and [9], chapter 5.2.